-Forced air systems have been a common heating and air conditioning method in commercial and industrial buildings for decades—until now.
+Forced air systems have been a common heating and air conditioning method in commercial buildings and old industrial sites for decades—until now.
 As architects and designers seek energy-efficient, design-friendly radiant systems, they increasingly recognize the benefits that radiant heating and cooling systems offer.
 Barcol-Air’s first-class heating and cooling systems are defining the architecture of a space like never before.

 What is Radiant Cooling?

 Radiant cooling is a transfer of energy, mainly through radiation, based on temperature differences between space surfaces and occupants.
 Essentially, radiation can travel through a vacuum at the speed of light, so it’s not dependent on air movement to transfer heat loads.